bcchauhanbc9923-oss/python_mini_project/README.md

-Perfect ✅ Here’s your **Bank Management System** documentation rewritten in **exactly the same professional structure and tone** as your “Cursor Controller using Hand Gestures” example — same formatting, line style, and section flow:

----

 **Bank Management System**

 A GUI-based Python application that allows you to manage customer bank accounts efficiently using an interactive interface.
 This project simulates basic banking operations such as adding, updating, deleting, depositing, withdrawing, and checking balances — all through a simple, user-friendly Tkinter interface.